Lesson 1: Sequence Clue Words (Part 1)

 - Use sequence clue words (first, second, third, next, after, finally, then) to show the correct order of events in fiction.

 - Necessary Materials

-- Provided: Direct Teaching Passage, “The First Day of School;” Guided Practice Passage, “The Lost Kitten;” and Independent Practice Worksheet
+- Provided: Direct Teaching Passage, “Tony's First Day of School;” Guided Practice Passage, “The Lost Kitten;” and Independent Practice Worksheet

 Not Provided: scissors, chart paper, markers

 will explain that it is important to understand the sequence (or the order that things happen) in a story so that we can understand the story better.
 I will explain to students that authors often use sequence words to help us understand the sequence of events in a story.
 I will put four students in a line and model using sequence words by explaining which student is first, second, third, and last.
 I will chart these sequence words.
 I will tell students that there are other sequence words that can help determine sequence as well.
 I will add these to the chart (next, after, finally, then).
 I will explain that sequence words in stories help the reader understand when things are happening in the text.
 I will read aloud the short passage “Tony's First Day of School” (text provided in unit) and model identifying the sequence words that tell me what happened after Tony woke up that morning.
 Note: You will need to save the sequence word chart, as it will be used in Lessons 2 and 3.